annappnkl/planteam/README.md

 # The Planteam App

-This projects provides the app component of the Plan🌱eam System for controlling and monitoring the system's hardware components.
+This projects provides the app component of the Plan🌱eam System for controlling and monitoring the hardware components.

+## Contributions

+This project was a collaborative effort with Kathrin Schnizer.
+My contributions lie in embedding and assembling the hardware components and the backend code.
+Kathrins contibutions lie in the coding and designing of the front end app.
+The system architecture development was a combined effort.

 ## Getting Started